 Golden Circle tour

-Iceland's Golden Circle is probably the most famous route for tourists in the country.
+Iceland's Golden Circle is probably the most famous route for tourists in the country, and definitely one of the most popular day trips from Reykjavik.
 It features three main attractions: Þingvellir National Park, the Gullfoss waterfall, and the geyser area at Haukadalur.

 If you have a rental car, you should absolutely not book a tour of the Golden Circle, as all the sites are very easy to drive to on your own.